CSken/OCR-Chrome-Extension/README.md

 After toggling and loading OCR, hovering the cursor over an image performs OCR on that image and inserts the extracted text into the image.
 The process usually takes around 30 seconds to complete.

 I plan on adding additional features like toggling the text on particular images and adding other key combinations to more directly execute OCR rather than just through a mouse hover.
+I also plan on filtering out non-Chinese characters from the OCR data.